mongodb/mongo-php-driver/CONTRIBUTING.md

 of all features.
 After changing a stub file, run `./build/gen_stub.php` to regenerate the corresponding arginfo files and commit the results.

+## Generating function maps for static analysis tools

+PHPStan and Psalm use function maps to provide users with correct type analysis when using this extension.
+To generate the function map, run the `generate-function-map` make target.
+The generated map will be stored in `scripts/functionMap.php`.

 ## Testing

 The extension's test use the PHPT format from PHP internals.
 This format is